jcmturner/gokrb5/README.md

 # gokrb5

-This is work in progress and does not yet fully work...
+This is work in progress and may have some issues.

+Currently the following is working/tested:
+* Works with a KDC that supports [PA FAST](https://tools.ietf.org/html/rfc6806.html#section-11)
+* Client side authentication to HTTP servers that implement SPNEGO using Kerberos 5

 [![GoDoc](https://godoc.org/github.com/jcmturner/gokrb5?status.svg)](https://godoc.org/github.com/jcmturner/gokrb5)